sm12345sm/sm888sm/README.md

 <h1 align="center"> ⚡💎 Hello everyone, welcome 🧑‍💻 </h1>

+Welcome to my corner of the coding universe!
+I'm a developer who loves to explore new technologies and bring ideas to life.
+On my GitHub, you'll find a collection of projects that showcase my skills and passion for problem-solving.
+From building fun side projects to experimenting with the latest frameworks, I enjoy pushing the limits of what's possible with code.
+So dive in and let's code some magic together!

 * 👨‍💻 I'm a software developer
 * 📚 Currently learning microservices, QA automation and other newer stuffs
 * 🛠 Looking for collaborations to create some portfolio projects